ComfyUI-Workflow/awesome-comfyui/README.md

 - [**Knodes**](https://github.com/kft334/Knodes): Nodes: Image(s) To Websocket (Base64), Load Image (Base64),Load Images (Base64)
 - [**ComfyUI Prompt ExtraNetworks**](https://github.com/Taremin/comfyui-prompt-extranetworks): Instead of LoraLoader or HypernetworkLoader, it receives a prompt and loads and applies LoRA or HN based on the specifications within the prompt.
 The main purpose of this custom node is to allow changes without reconnecting the LoraLoader node when the prompt is randomly altered, etc.
 - [**ComfyUI-ClipScore-Nodes**](https://github.com/azure-dragon-ai/ComfyUI-ClipScore-Nodes): Nodes:ImageScore, Loader, Image Processor, Real Image Processor, Fake Image Processor, Text Processor.
 ComfyUI Nodes for ClipScore
+- [**ComfyUI Better Strings**](https://github.com/HaydenReeve/ComfyUI-Better-Strings): Strings should be easy, and simple.
+This extension aims to provide a set of nodes that make working with strings in ComfyUI a little bit easier.
 - [**ComfyUI-SVDResizer**](https://github.com/ShmuelRonen/ComfyUI-SVDResizer): SVDResizer is a helper for resizing the source image, according to the sizes enabled in Stable Video Diffusion.
 The rationale behind the possibility of changing the size of the image in steps between the ranges of 576 and 1024, is the use of the greatest common denominator of these two numbers which is 64.
 SVD is lenient with resizing that adheres to this rule, so the chance of coherent video that is not the standard size of 576X1024 is greater.
 It is advisable to keep the value 1024 constant and play with the second size to maintain the stability of the result.
 - [**ComfyUI_StableCascadeLatentRatio**](https://github.com/Guillaume-Fgt/ComfyUI_StableCascadeLatentRatio): A custom node to create empty latents for Stable Cascade.
 - [**ComfyUI-ModelDownloader**](https://github.com/holchan/ComfyUI-ModelDownloader): A ComfyUI node to download models(Checkpoints and LoRA) from external links and act as an output standalone node.